 Explanation

-In developing the revenue forecasting model there are many factors that must be accounted for.
-To get a clear understanding of how revenue works for your company you must first define how your sales channel will be established and then how to essentially turn prospective customers into actual customers.
-We proposed our revenue forecasting model would be determined by grabbing 10 percent of the target market for diabetic and millennials (pre-diabetic and diabetic) plagued with the disease.
-We then proposed that we would penetrate those markets at a very low percentage to ensure we hit our marks within the first five years of operation.
+In developing the revenue forecast model there are many factors that must be accounted for.
+The revenue forecasting model is determined by using 10 percent of the target market for diabetic and millennials (pre-diabetic and diabetic).
+We then proposed that UNH would penetrate the markets at a very low percentage to ensure UNH hits the target marks within the first five years of operation.

 Figure 1: Millennial Market Value